On the local quotient structure of Artin stacks: Introduction

-For example, if $S = \Spec k$ and $x \in \cX(k)$, Conjecture \ref{local_quotient_conj} implies that the stabilizer $G_x$ acts on an algebraic space $X$ fixing some point $\wt x$ and there exists an \'etale, representable morphism $f: [X/G_x] \arr \cX$ mapping $\wt x$ to $x$ and inducing an isomorphism on stabilizer groups.
+For example, if $S = \Spec k$ with $k$ algebraically closed and $x \in \cX(k)$, Conjecture \ref{local_quotient_conj} implies that the stabilizer $G_x$ acts on an algebraic space $X$ of finite type over $k$ fixing some point $\wt x \in X(k)$ and there exists an \'etale, representable morphism $f: [X/G_x] \arr \cX$ mapping $\wt x$ to $x$ and inducing an isomorphism on stabilizer groups.

 There are natural variants of Conjecture \ref{local_quotient_conj} that one might hope are true.
-One might desire to find a presentation $[X/G_x] \arr \cX$ with $X$ affine over $S$; in this case, one would have that \'etale locally on $\cX$, there exists a good moduli space.
+One might desire a presentation $[X/G] \arr \cX$ with $X \arr S$ affine and $G \arr S$ linearly reductive; in this case, one would have that \'etale locally on $\cX$, there exists a good moduli space.
 One might also like to relax the condition that $G_x$ is linearly reductive to geometrically reductive.
 However, some reductivity assumption on the stabilizer seems necessary (see Example \ref{counterexample}).

-Conjecture \ref{local_quotient_conj} is known for Artin stacks with quasi-finite diagonal (see Section \ref{conj1_true}).
-By a combination of an application of Sumihiro's theorem and a Luna's slice argument, this conjecture is true over an algebraically closed field $k$ for global quotient stacks $[X/G]$ where $X$ is a regular scheme separated and finite type over $k$ and $G$ is a connected algebraic group (see Section \ref{conj1_true2}).
-This conjecture is also known by Luna's \'etale slice theorem (\cite{luna}) over $\Spec k$ with $k$ algebraically closed for global quotient stacks $[\Spec A / G]$ where $G$ is linearly reductive.
+Conjecture \ref{local_quotient_conj} is known for Artin stacks with quasi-finite diagonals (see Section \ref{conj1_true}).
+By a combination of an application of Sumihiro's theorem and Luna's slice argument, this conjecture is true over an algebraically closed field $k$ for global quotient stacks $[X/G]$ where $X$ is a regular scheme separated and of finite type over $k$ and $G$ is a connected algebraic group (see Section \ref{conj1_true2}).

-However, the conjecture appears to be considerably more difficult for general Artin stacks with non-finite stabilizer group schemes (eg. $\GG_m^n$, $\PGL_n$, $\GL_n$,...).
-For starters, there is not in general a coarse moduli scheme on which to work \'etale locally.
+However, the conjecture appears to be considerably more difficult for general Artin stacks with non-finite stabilizer group schemes (e.g. $\GG_m^n$, $\PGL_n$, $\GL_n$,...).
+To begin with, there is not in general a coarse moduli scheme on which to work \'etale locally.
 Second, if $G \arr \Spec k$ is not finite, an action of $G$ on $\Spf A$ for a complete local noetherian $k$-algebra may not lift to an action of $G$ and $\Spec A$ (consider $\GG_m = \Spec k[t]_t$ on $\Spf k[[x]]$ by $x \mapsto tx$) so that for certain deformation functors where one may desire to apply Artin's approximation/algebraization theorems (such as in the proof of \cite[Prop 3.6]{tame}), formal deformations may not be effective.

 While we cannot establish a general \'etale local quotient structure theorem, we establish the conjecture formally locally: